zjack8/HelloWorld/README.md

 git clone https://github.com/zjack8/HelloWorld.git
 ```

-Feel free to experiment with the code, contribute enhancements, or use it as a reference in your programming journey.
+Feel free to experiment with the code, or use it as a reference in your programming journey.
 Thank you for visiting the Hello World Showcase! 😊

 ### License